m-zayed5722/pdf-chatbot-app/README.md

-# PDF Chatbot Application
+# PDF Chatbot Assistant

-This project is a chatbot application that answers questions based on the content of uploaded PDF documents.
-It utilizes LangChain for managing the interaction with the vector database and integrates with GPT-4 (or an open-source LLM) for generating responses.
+A modern, intelligent chatbot application that analyzes PDF documents and answers questions about their content using Ollama's LLM technology and efficient vector database storage.

+## About

+This project was developed by Mohamed Zayed ([@m-zayed5722](https://github.com/m-zayed5722)) as a demonstration of modern AI capabilities in document analysis and natural language processing.
+It features a sleek, user-friendly interface and powerful backend processing.

 ## Project Structure